 Like many other management tools, it can be used across most major platforms including Facebook, Twitter, etc..

-A useful featured offered by Crowdfire is automatically optimizing your posts to best fit with each individual social platform.
+A useful feature offered by Crowdfire is automatically optimizing your posts to best fit with each individual social platform.

-You can also schedule video posts, as well as measure how active your audience is.
+You can also schedule video posts, as well as to measure how active your audience is.

 This tool has a free plan that limits you to 10 scheduled posts.
 After this, the most cost-effective plan is $7.48 per month.
 With this plan, you can schedule 100 posts, and you get access to analytics.